 The solution?
 Using the other standard design and making a face mask that ties.

-(A side note: Many suppliers now have elastic back in stock if you still need some.
-I have been using mine to make scrub caps that fit a ponytail.
+(A side note: Many suppliers now have elastic back in stock if you still need some.)

 But back to the ties at hand…